Find out about the VAT liability of insurance transactions and insurance related services.

 - the principal supply, the whole consideration received for both the insurance and the taxable goods or services will be VAT exempt

 - ancillary to a supply of taxable goods or services, the whole consideration received will be liable to VAT at the appropriate rate

 The circumstances in each instance will need to be considered on their own merits and no single factor is necessarily determinative.
 Some of the factors that could indicate separate rather than composite supplies:

 - optionality – your customers can choose to have the goods or services without the insurance or where appropriate, the other way around

 - pricing – both the insurance and the goods or services have their own price and this is reflected in the amount your customers pay if they choose to have one without the other – this means, the overall amount your customers pay is reduced by the cost of the insurance if they decide to buy your goods or services without insurance

-- customer awareness - that your customers are fully aware they’re receiving more that one supply from you, as evidenced by the invoicing and contractual arrangements in place
+- customer awareness – that your customers are fully aware they’re receiving more than one supply from you, as evidenced by the invoicing and contractual arrangements in place

 4.4 Add-on services